 - a.
-What made you decide to join a Greek-letter organization? - b.
+What made you decide to join a greek-letter organization? - b.
 Why did you choose your chapter/organization? - c.
 Discuss your personal values and how they relate to your decision to Go Greek. - d.
 What are the founding principles or values of your organization and what do they mean to you? - e.
 What personal experiences and/or challenges have you had as a member of your chapter, council, and the sorority/fraternity community? - f.
-What experiences and perspectives do you bring to this course that can help to teach others? - g.
-What do you hope to learn from this course? - h.
+What is your favorite experience or memory to date about being a member of the Sorority and Fraternity community and/or your organization? - g.
 Feel free to share anything else you want us to know.